 Important Notice: If you are enrolled at The University of Alabama you MUST apply through the UA Fulbright Program Advisor.
 If you are a UA alumni, you are eligible, and encouraged to apply through our office as well.

 The Online Application:

 1. Create an account on http://us.fulbrightonline.org.
 Click on “Applicants,” from the menu bar and click on “Fulbright Online Application.”
-Please create an account and fill in the required information, including choosing THE University of Alabama as your institution.
-Please email Megan Wagner (firstname.lastname@example.org) if you have any questions about the online application.
+Please create an account and fill in the required information, including choosing The University of Alabama as your institution.
+Please email Megan Legerski (email@example.com) if you have any questions about the online application.
 The application opens in April of each year.

 The Campus Deadline: The campus deadline is a FINAL deadline.
-The UA Campus deadline is Monday, September 6, 2021 by midnight.
+The UA Campus deadline is Thursday, September 7, 2023.
 All application materials must be submitted in the on-line application system by the campus deadline.
 For the campus deadline, please do the following:

 1. Proofread your online application

 3. Submit your online application